Big Classic: History

 The Big Classic was introduced in September 1986 as part of a line of sandwiches that were launched during a major corporate restructuring of Wendy's.
-Initially, it was in a clamshell-style styrofoam; this was a clam container that form-fitted the sandwich but was replaced later on with its signature foil wrapper as a result of environmental concerns.
-Some years later the recipe was changed so that two strips of bacon were added, and the name changed to the Big Bacon Classic.
+Initially, it was sold in a form-fitted clamshell-style styrofoam container, which was replaced with its signature foil wrapper in response to environmental concerns.
+Some years later two strips of bacon were added, and the name changed to the Big Bacon Classic.
 It was replaced on the menu with the Baconator in June 2007, but one could still order the sandwich.
 The Big Bacon Classic returned to Wendy's menu in October 2009, was called the Bacon Deluxe, and contained four strips of bacon instead of two until its discontinuation in June 2012.
 The Bacon Deluxe was replaced on the menu by the Son of Baconator.
 If a customer wants a Bacon Deluxe, they can now add three pieces of bacon to a single, double, or triple classic cheeseburger.